ptsteadman/notebook/stories/summer-of-entropy.md

 "I really hope that's not how it works," he said.
 "That's fucking bleak."

-"Yeah, but the whole 'body positivity' thing is such bullshit, right?" said Justine.
+"Yeah, but the whole 'body positivity' thing is such bullshit, right?" she said..

 Chris didn't say anything.